 Mid-December, applicants for the electronic department (DIEM) and songwriting will receive information on the admission procedure.
-Applicants will be selected mid-January and the audition/interview will take place in February.

-- Deadline for soloist: 1 February 2020 at noon
+- Deadline for soloist: 1 March 2024 at noon

-- Deadline for NOMAZZ: 1 March 2020 at noon
+- Deadline for NOMAZZ: 1 March 2024

-- Deadline ordinary educations for non-EU/EEA-applicants: 1 April 2020 at noon.
+- Deadline ordinary educations for non-EU/EEA-applicants: 1 March 2024 at noon.

-If this is a Saturday, Sunday or holiday the deadline is the first coming day at noon.
+Please note: If this is a Saturday, Sunday or holiday the deadline is the first coming day at noon.

 Entry exams are scheduled